himewel/voc-person-detection/README.md

-# YOLO training to object detection of person class
+# Training YOLO to object detection of people

 This repo wraps some scripts to train YOLOv3-Tiny and YOLOv3-Tiny + XNOR-Net with **Darknet** (https://github.com/AlexeyAB/darknet) by the use of a mixing of Pascal VOC 2007 and 2012 datasets.
 To make predictions only with person objects, just images with the *person* class label are taken from the datasets.
 The Pascal VOC datasets are divided in three subsets of images: training, validation and test.